technm/corsera/README.md

 # corsera
-Using this account for courses
+Using this account for course work